 Full Subtractor using Half subtractor

-Note: We will use all of the equations above when we code these combinational circuits using VHDL in our VLSI course.
+Note: We will use all of the equations above when we code these combinational circuits in our VHDL and Verilog course.